-Quilter is regulated by the PRA under Solvency II and by the FCA under Capital Requirement Directive regulations, and is also subject to insurance prudential requirements in a small number of other jurisdictions.
+Quilter is subject to group supervision by the PRA under Solvency II and by the FCA under the IFPR (which replaced CRD IV from 1 January 2022).
 To meet these regulations, we operate a consistent approach to risk management across Quilter.
 As such, we have integrated the Own Risk and Solvency Assessment ("ORSA") and Internal Capital Adequacy Assessment Process ("ICAAP") into our risk management framework.
 Quilter's ORSA and ICAAP are comprehensive risk processes which set out how risks are managed and how risks might change over time as we execute our strategy and respond to developing situations.
 We analyse the capital required to protect the sustainability of the Group and how those capital requirements might develop over our planning period.

 The assessments include a range of stress and scenario testing covering a broad range of scenarios, including market shocks, new business growth scenarios and operational risk events.
-These tests are in addition to the regulatory solvency capital requirements, which allow for severe and extreme scenarios and stresses (1 in 200-year risk events).
+These tests are in addition to the regulatory solvency capital requirements, which allow for severe and extreme scenarios and stresses (1-in-200 year risk events).
 Critical to our process is preparing management action plans should adverse events occur.
 This provides assurance that we are both well capitalised and prepared to take necessary action in order to maintain our resilience during adverse conditions.